vstig/vstig.github.io/_posts/2018-10-16-tree-methods.markdown

 <img align="center" style="width:400%;height:400%;margin:0px 10px" src="/assets/dtr_wage.png" alt="Wages Decision Tree Structure"/>

 ### Next Steps
-In a future post, I will go more into the details such as how we decide on a stopping criteria, limitations to the decision tree framework, and how extensions like bagging and random forests can address some of these shortcomings.
+In a future post, I will go more into the details such as how we decide on a stopping criterion, limitations to the decision tree framework, and how extensions like bagging and random forests can address some of these shortcomings.
 In this post, I wanted to lay the groundwork for thinking about how a tree is constructed at the most micro level.
 Breaking it down into components like "candidate split search" and "optimal split selection" also lay a good foundation